JAVA EXAMPLE PROGRAMS

 Program output

 Array List4.
-This program creates Person objects for Homer Simpson, Bart Simpson, Lisa Simpson and Abe Simpson (Bart and Lisa's grandfather).
-Each person object is instantiated with the relevant name and date of birth.
+This program creates Person objects for Homer Simpson, Bart Simpson, Lisa Simpson and Abe Simpson (Bart and Lisa's grandfather), and then connects these objects together within the framework of a family.

 Then the objects are added to an array list and printed by walking along the list.
 Notice how the toString() method in Person is used to print the abbreviated details of a person's credentials.